 After your deposition (EBT) in a personal injury case, the defense attorney hired by the insurance company will send you to one or more of their doctors to examine your injuries.

 Every personal injury lawyer in New York has had clients who had surgery after their deposition but before the defense doctor had the opportunity to examine the injury prior to the surgery.
 We certainly have had quite a few accident cases like that.

 Every time our client had surgery just before the defense medical exam, the defense doctor rescheduled the exam for two or three months after the surgery.
 Defense doctors can’t risk further injuring someone after surgery.

 Hey, Let’s Try to Get the Plaintiff’s Case Dismissed!

-In the case below, an out-of-the-box thinking defense lawyer thought, hey, let’s try to get the plaintiff’s case dismissed or at least prevent the plaintiff from using the surgery at trial as punishment for having surgery before the defense doctor could examine the plaintiff.
+In the personal injury case below, an out-of-the-box thinking defense lawyer thought, hey, let’s try to get the plaintiff’s case dismissed or at least prevent the plaintiff from using the surgery at trial as punishment for having surgery before the defense doctor could examine the plaintiff.